 - The concepts of wisdom, courage, and belief in divine gifts describe Socrates’ view that there can be no sheer ignorance by accepting the truth that no one knows the truth and thus every one shall endeavor to know it—a paradoxical claim.

 - The logical fallacy concept is also evident when Socrates engaged in an interrogational dialogue with Meletus proving the latter’s inconsistencies.
 However, Meletus, viewing from the perspective of what is just, is unarguably consistent with what he claims against Socrates.

-Socrates can be viewed as conceited philosopher despite his claim otherwise.
+Socrates can be viewed as a conceited philosopher despite his claim otherwise.
 His absurd motivation to challenge the Delphic prophecy about him manifests a great amount of narcissistic perspective of individualism.
-Moreover, Socrates undeniably values the virtue of wisdom, courage, and belief in god (that is god in his own perception), making these virtues as his philosophical foundations.
+Moreover, Socrates undeniably values the virtue of wisdom, courage, and belief in god (that is god in his perception), making these virtues his philosophical foundations. ▲

 Plato, The Apology of Socrates.
 (2020).
 Center for Hellenic Studies.